-In the event of a tie for any team placing the fourth rider's penalties will count.
-Therefore, a team of only three members will be placed below a team of four members, with the same score for the best three riders.
-In the event of further equality the dressage penalties for all team members shall be added together and the team with the lowest total shall take the higher place.
+In the event of equality the dressage penalties for all team members shall be added together and the team with the lowest total shall take the higher place.
 If equality still remains the fastest aggregate time of all team members in the show jumping phase shall be the deciding factor.